 The apprentice delivers a presentation to the EPAO on a project they have completed or a process they have improved.
 The presentation lasts 10-15 minutes, with a further 10-15 minutes for a Q&A session.
-The presentation is out of 100.
 The project is completed from month 9 of the apprenticeship and should be completed prior to EPA being triggered.
 The project is submitted to the EPAO and they provide a question to answer in the presentation, for example: